WMRGL/django-template/README.md

 Steps
 - Click 'use this template' at the top right of this page and create your repo.
+- `pip install -r requirements.txt` in your venv
 - Change the name of 'project' and 'app' to whatever you like.
 You can even leave them the same if you want.
 - Duplicate the 'project/settings/example_local.py' file to 'project/settings/local.py' and enter necessary security and database details.
 - Run migrations.